F-score: Applications

 The F-score is often used in the field of information retrieval for measuring search, document classification, and query classification performance.
+It is particularly relevant in applications which are primarily concerned with the positive class and where the positive class is rare relative to the negative class.

 Earlier works focused primarily on the F1 score, but with the proliferation of large scale search engines, performance goals changed to place more emphasis on either precision or recall and so $F_\beta$ is seen in wide application.